Hormonal Birth Control and Blood Clot Risk – Consumer Health Info

 • very low blood pressure, light-headedness, or fainting

-People experiencing any of these symptoms should seek medical care immediately.
+People experiencing any of these symptoms should seek medical care immediately either at an urgent care, or emergency department or by calling 911.

 Additional Information: